CITY PULSE: Divergent Aspects

 Jashn-e-Sawan

-The National Academy of Performing Arts is hosting Jashn-e-Sawan: A Festival of Contemporary Theatre featuring the play ‘Pooja’ from August 1 to August 4.
+The National Academy of Performing Arts is hosting Jashn-e-Sawan: A Festival of Contemporary Theatre featuring the play ‘Pooja’ until August 4.
 Call 021-35693701 for more information.

 Paris Ficelle